Having a good fish finder lets you maximize your kayak fishing trip. But it’s difficult to find an excellent model when you’re in a low price range.

 - Less depth, but with sonar and GPS

 The Garmin STRIKER 4 is the more basic version of the Striker.
-It does not have the same range as the Striker 4cv and 4 plus, but it comes at a more affordable price.
+It doesn’t have the same range as the Striker 4cv and 4 plus, but it comes at a more affordable price.

 It uses Clearvu imaging sonar, GPS, and CHIRP sonar technology.
 It also has waypoint mapping and can read up to a depth of 1600 feet in fresh water and 750 feet in saltwater.